Grimnak/LoZGame/README.md

 Developer version of Legend of Zelda NES emulator.
 Draws the player, enemies, items, blocks, and projectiles that will be used in the final game without collision detection.

 ## Authors:
-Eric Henderson
+Eric Henderson.939

-Sammy Lisa
+Sammy Lisa.5

-Garrett Morse
+Garrett Morse.172

-Aaron Rehfeldt
+Aaron Rehfeldt.2

-Ryan Scott
+Ryan Scott.2081

-Jeremy Wensink
+Jeremy Wensink.27

 ## Controls: